richburroughs/what-oncall-does-to-us/slides.md

 ![100%](images/ted_talk.png)

-^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ His team did a study where they found people in a sleep deprived group had a 40% learning deficit
+^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ His team did a study where they had the participants divided into two groups ^ One group slept normally and the other was sleep deprived ^ They found that people in the sleep deprived group had a 40% learning deficit ^ I've been woken up by Pager Duty many times and I've felt the impact of that ^ But I don't think I considered that along with all of the other impacts, I wasn't learning as well

 ---